pmirau/react-dev-helpers/README.md

 ## DevOnly

-This component renders its children only during development mode. `process.env.NODE_ENV` is ignored, when isDev is defined.
+This component renders its children only during development mode.

+It will automatically check `process.env.NODE_ENV` if it is in development mode.

 ```jsx
 import { DevOnly } from 'react-dev-helpers';